What Is A Stroke?

 A Speech and Language Pathologist (SLP) can help improve communication skills beyond what will naturally occur after the stroke.
 The therapist can teach strategies to overcome communication deficits such as difficulty in understanding or producing speech correctly (aphasia), slurred speech consequent to weak muscles (dysarthria), and/or difficulty in programming oral muscles for speech production (apraxia).
 Some individuals may also have difficulty in social communication, such as difficulty taking turns in conversation and problems maintaining a topic of conversation.

 To improve a stroke patient’s ability to understand or produce language, the therapist will work on specific drills and strategies, such as word retrieval and conversational skills.
 Role playing is extremely effective in re-teaching social skills which require both word retrieval and conversation.
 When dysphagia, or difficulty swallowing occurs, there are a host of therapeutic interventions that have proven to be successful.

-Please contact us to discuss how a licensed speech and language pathologist can help start your road to recovery.
+Schedule a free consultation to discuss how a licensed speech and language pathologist can help start your road to recovery.